 He gave me a large sapphire ring and a dozen red roses.
 It was his second trophy ring, grander than all the others except my husband’s.
 I hid his rings as I had no explanation for them.

 Things continued smoothly and soon almost another year of "apartment" bliss drifted past.
 Elliot and I grew closer while my husband and I drifted apart but I ensured he was serviced and was the initiator when his business preoccupation suppressed his libido.
-Hubby assumed all my sexual needs were filled and he was number one in my life.
+Hubby assumed all my sexual attention needs were filled and he was number one in my life.
 He was right on both.

 Author Notes: The love nest turns into a domestic affair.